feslima/metacontrol/docsrc/source/theory/optimization.rst

 proposed:

 #.
 Build an approximation model with *Kriging* surrogates using a
    limited number of initial samples.
-This approximation is a "generalistic" enough representation of the real model;
+This approximation is a "generalist" enough representation of the real model;

 #.
 Perform an optimization of the approximation model using classical NLP